octokit/app.js/README.md

       </th>
       <td>

 You can pass in your own Octokit constructor with custom defaults and plugins.
-The Octokit Constructor must use the [`@octokit/auth-app` authentication strategy](https://github.com/octokit/auth-app.js) (or a compatible one).
+Note that `authStrategy` will be always be set to `createAppAuth` from [`@octokit/auth-app`](https://github.com/octokit/auth-app.js).

 For usage with enterprise, set `baseUrl` to the hostname + `/api/v3`.
 Example: